-It is recommended that the AC drive manual and braking module instructions and any other pertinent documentation be thoroughly reviewed before proceeding.
+It is recommended that the AC drive manual, braking resistor instructions and any other pertinent documentation be thoroughly reviewed before proceeding.
 Note that control and power wiring should be separated to avoid electrical noise and interference problems.
-The wiring between the drive and braking module should not exceed 15 feet.
+The wiring between the drive and braking module should not exceed 15 feet and between the braking resistor and braking module should not exceed 30 feet.

-Important: Always properly ground each component to earth For best noise immunity connect Braking Module chassis ground directly to AC Drive Module Power earth ground.
+Important: Always properly ground each component to earth.
+For best noise immunity connect Braking Module chassis ground directly to AC Drive Module Power earth ground, and ensure the drive cabinet has a good ground.